jaicool619/CoWeCan/README.md

 # CoWeCan

-A Flutter App which focusses on keeping fit and helping People who are covid positive.
+A Flutter app that focuses on keeping fit and helping People who are covid positive and need plasma.

 ## Getting Started